dpsdev14091998/Blog-Website/README.md

 # Blog-Website

 This is a demo blog website and you can publish your content which will be shown in the home page and there's a option "read more" which will redirect you to a page where it will contain only the description regardig that specific title.
-Used HTML ,CSS, Bootstrap, Nodejs and created templates i.e. EJS files and rendered it through the app.js
+Used HTML ,CSS, Bootstrap, Nodejs and created templates i.e. EJS files and rendered it through the app.js.

+Snaps of the Website are in the Results folder

 ## Installation